Today Jennifer Bardsley and Month9Books are

 I approach them hesitantly, unaccustomed to the glass.
 I see a tiny patch of sky surrounded by glowing billboards.
 On every rooftop is an advertisement featuring a face I already know.
 Vestals stare down at me from all vantage point, hawking perfumes, cars, and weight-loss supplements.

-“You’ll be up there too, Blanca.
-There’s still hope.”
-The woman stands at my elbow.
 I peek and study her this time.
 She’s fortyish with blue eyes and a heart-shaped face.
 I know she’s a Vestal because of her white outfit, but I don’t recognize her.

 Weird.
 I know all the Vestals.
 Everyone does.